 Limited food access and food insecurity are issues that continue to afflict our communities.
-The USDA considers food insecurity as when one is uncertain of having, or unable to acquire, enough food to meet the needs of all their family members due to insufficient funds or other resources for food.
-Many families in our community (10% in Dutchess and 11% in Orange) receive Supplemental Nutrition Assistance Program (SNAP) benefits, according to the Food Research & Action Center.
-Additionally, 34% of students are receiving free/reduced lunch at school in Dutchess County, while 43% receive access to this service in Orange County;2 each county has experienced a 10% increase in children participating in this program over the last decade.
+The USDA defines food insecurity as the uncertainty or inability to acquire enough food to meet the needs of one's family due to insufficient funds or other resources.
+Many families in our community (7% in Dutchess and 10% in Orange) receive Supplemental Nutrition Assistance Program (SNAP) benefits, according to the Food Research & Action Center.
+Additionally, 36% of students are receiving free/reduced lunch at school in Dutchess County, while 44% receive access to this service in Orange County;2 each county has experienced a 10% increase in children participating in this program over the last decade.

 Unfortunately, the lack of financial resources is not limited to a select few - it is pervasive.
-Poverty rates hover around 10% in Dutchess County and 11% in Orange County, but are upward of 26% in some city centers.
+Poverty rates hover around 9% in Dutchess County and 13% in Orange County, but are upward of 27% in some city centers.
 With high population density in the city centers, thousands of people are experiencing the cost of poverty.
-Children are unfortunately impacted the most and face poverty at higher rates (11% in Dutchess County and 17% in Orange County) often as a result of being in a household headed by a single parent.
+Children are unfortunately impacted the most and face poverty at higher rates (9% in Dutchess County and 20% in Orange County), often as a result of being in a household headed by a single parent.